TrellixVulnTeam/swahilipython_SCMU/Doc/library/multiprocessing.rst

 .. function:: RawValue(typecode_or_type, *args)

-   Return a ctypes object allocated from shared memory.
+   Return a ctypes object allocated kutoka shared memory.

    *typecode_or_type* determines the type of the returned object: it is either a ctypes type or a one character typecode of the kind used by the :mod:`array`